dombroks/Grocery_App/README.md

-# grocery_app
+# Grocery App

-A new Flutter project.
+A new Flutter application for selling fruits and vegetables.

+Some details about the project:
+- Provider as state management.
+- Firebase as backend.
+- MVVM as architecture.

 ## Getting Started